privecho/sentiment-analysis-fhe-ezkl/README.md

 python_version: 3.10.11
 ---

-# Sentiment Analysis With FHE
+# Sentiment Analysis With FHE And EZKL

 ## Launch locally